 Classlist is where students will find the Internal Messaging Center.
 Students MUST contact me from this area.
 To message me 1) Click the Classlist on the Navigation Bar.
-2) Find me (Andria top pf the classlist (DO NOT CLICK THE EMAIL) A pop up window will display with a text box within it.
+2) Find me (Andria Ramon) within the class list.
+3) Check the box next to my name 4) Click Instant Message at the top pf the classlist (DO NOT CLICK THE EMAIL) A pop up window will display with a text box within it.
 5) Type your message into the text box 6) Hit send 7) to check my response Click the little envelope at the top of the page where the internal messages are located.